biya-coin/biyaliquid-docs/.gitbook/glossary.md

 ### Burn

 The permanent destruction of assets.
-Biyachain burns BIYA after each burn auction.
+Biya Chain burns BIYA after each burn auction.

 ### Burn Auction

-A weekly event in which community members can use BIYA to bid for 60% of all exchange fees collected by Biyachain.
+A weekly event in which community members can use BIYA to bid for 60% of all exchange fees collected by Biya Chain.
 The BIYA used by the winning bidder will be burnt.

 ### Commission